Kikkik

-Kikkik was an Inuit woman who in 1958 was charged with, but acquitted of, murder, child neglect and causing the death of one of her children.
+Kikkik was an Inuk woman who in 1958 was charged with, but acquitted of, murder, child neglect and causing the death of one of her children.
 Her story was told by Farley Mowat.

 Relocation

-Kikkik was a member of the Ihalmiut (Ahiarmiut), a Caribou Inuit band who had originally lived in the Ennadai Lake area.
+Kikkik was a member of the Ahiarmiut, a Caribou Inuit band who had originally lived in the Ennadai Lake area.
 In 1949, the Ihalmiut were relocated by the Government of Canada to Nueltin Lake.
 However, hunting was poor at Nueltin and over time the people returned to Ennadai.
 In 1957, the Government again moved the Ihalmiut, now numbering 59 people, to the Henik Lake area, 45 miles from Padlei, the closest trading post.
 The Henik group split in two early on.

 Desperate circumstances

 During 1957, the Ihalmiut's main source of food, caribou did not appear.
 Consequently, the Henik group began to starve during the winter.
 Kikkik, her husband Hallow (Hallauk), and their children (son Karlak; daughters Ailoyoak, Annecatha, Nesha, and baby Nokahhak [Elisapee]) had their igloo close to her half-brother Ootek (Ootuk) and his family.
 Ootek had not been able to provide for his family.
 Now Ootek told his wife that he was going to the trading post at Padlei, but went and visited Hallow.
 Hallow left to go fishing and, after a short period, he was followed by Ootek, who had brought his rifle.
 Creeping up behind Hallow, who was fishing, Ootek shot him in the back of the head.

 Ootek then returned to Kikkik's igloo, but she became suspicious and followed him as he left the igloo.
 He shot at her but she pushed the rifle aside.
 She fought with Ootek, who was weak from hunger, and forced him to the ground; he confessed to having murdered Hallow.
 Sitting on Ootek to hold him down, Kikkik got her son Karlak to give her a knife, but it wasn't sharp enough to kill Ootek.
 One of her other children then brought her another knife and Kikkik killed Ootek with it.

 Kikkik found her dead husband and placed his rifle next to him, as is the Ihalmiut's custom.
 She loaded up a sled with the few supplies she had, bundled her infant onto her back, and began the 40 mile walk to Padlei with the children.
 After a few days she met Yahah, Hallow's brother, and she followed him to his camp.
 She waited there while her brother-in-law went to Padlei.
 After five days, without food, and no sign of Yahah, she and the children resumed the trek.
 After a few more days, she was unable to continue with all the children and left Annecatha and Nesha, both under age 10, wrapped in caribou skin, in an igloo she made with a frying pan.